August 2014 Blog

 What The Fracking Frack Is Wrong With Our Fracking Government?

-The Reclaim The Power time limited occupation of a field in Blackpool nearby the Rathlin Energy Drilling site was too good an opportunity for some activism against the poisoning of our aquafiers to miss.
+The Reclaim The Power time limited occupation of a field in Blackpool where an earthquake took place in 2010 due to fracking, was too good an opportunity for some activism to miss.
+Poisoning of our aquafiers is worth a 4 our trip I thought.
 With a borrrowed tent and totally unsuitable boots I crammed myself in a car with 3 other adult and a baby and 8 hours later we pooped ourselves out the metal box on wheels.

 Reclaim The Power organized 13 direct actions targeting energy giants and weak politicians in camp.